Shimura correspondence for level $p^2$ and the central values of $L$-series II: Special points for level

 Let $\id{D}_0$ be the ideal in $\Om_K$ of norm $D_0$, and $\id{p}_K$ the ideal of $\Om_K$ of norm $p$.
 To simplify the notation, in this section only we will omit the subscript $K$ writing $\id{p}=\id{p}_K$.
 Define

 and

 This is consistent with the notation of the previous section by the following theorem.

-\begin{thm} $\Om$ is a maximal order in $B$ and $\Ot$ is the unique order of index $p$ in $\Om$. \end{thm} \begin{proof} To prove that $\Om$ is an order, since $1 \in \Om$ and $\Om$ is closed under addition, we just need to check it is closed under multiplication.
+\begin{theorem} $\Om$ is a maximal order in $B$ and $\Ot$ is the unique order of index $p$ in $\Om$. \end{theorem} \begin{proof} To prove that $\Om$ is an order, since $1 \in \Om$ and $\Om$ is closed under addition, we just need to check it is closed under multiplication.
 Let $a_1+b_1j,\, a_2+b_2j \in \Om$, then

-To prove that this is in $\Om$, we claim that it belongs to $\Om_l:= \Om \otimes \Z_l$ for all primes $l$.
+To prove that this is in $\Om$, we claim that it belongs to $\Om_l:= \Om \otimes \Z_l$ for all primes~$l$.
 Consider the cases: \begin{itemize} \item If $l \nmid D_0$ the claim is clear, since in this case

 with $j^2 = -q$. \item If $l\mid D_0$, then

 The first two terms clearly belong to $\id{D}_0^{-1}\otimes\ZZ_l$.
 The last also belongs to $\id{D}_0^{-1}\otimes\ZZ_l$ since $q \equiv -1 \pmod l$, and $b+\bar{b} \in \Om_K\otimes\ZZ_l$ for all $b \in \id{D}_0^{-1}\otimes\ZZ_l$.